 Use the accelerator on the floor to control travel speed.
 The farther you push it down, the faster the truck will go.

-When you sit down, the direction control must be placed in neutral before you select a direction of travel.
+When you sit down you must place the direction control in neutral before you select a direction of travel.